wsprtv/wsprtv.github.io/docs/README.md

 A track is rendered as a sequence of small white grid4 markers (low resolution) and larger light blue grid6 markers (high resolution).
+Enhanced U4B telemetry spots (see [below]((#u4b-extended-telemetry)
+are shaded in a darker blue.
 Markers are connected by green lines.

 <img src="images/img3.png" width=360>